 - Google employees are not eligible to apply.

-- Persons who are (1) residents of embargoed countries, (2) ordinarily resident in embargoed countries, or (3) otherwise prohibited by applicable export controls and sanctions programs are not eligible to apply for this program.
+- Persons who are (i) citizens, nationals, or permanent residents of embargoed territories, (ii) ordinarily resident in embargoed territories, or (iii) otherwise prohibited by applicable export controls and sanctions programs are not eligible to apply for this program.

-- Applicants must be 18 years of age or older as of 1st of August 2018.
+- Applicants must be 18 years of age or older as of 24th August 2020.

-- The application process will open on 7th of May 2018 and will close on the 11th of June 2018 BST.
+The application process will open on 4th May 2020 10am BST and will close on 1st June 2020 11.59pm BST.
 Entry deadlines may be extended at Google’s sole discretion.

 - Each eligible application (determined in accordance with Section 1 (Eligibility) above) will be reviewed by Google in accordance with the Criteria by an internal panel of Google team members.
-The best 30 applications (as assessed and determined by the panel of internal Google team members in their sole discretion against the Criteria) will be successful.
+The strongest 30-35 applications (as assessed and determined against the Criteria by the panel of Google team members in their sole discretion) will be accepted.

-- Notification of successful applicants will take place no later than 28th of June 2018 by the email address provided at the time of application.
+- Notification of successful applicants is expected to take place on or around 18th June 2020 and will be delivered to the email address provided at the time of application.
 Notification is subject to verification of eligibility.

 - Successful applicants will be required to accept the invitation to participate in the Inside Look EMEA program within 7 days of notification by Google.
 If successful applicants fail to accept within 7 days, their participation in the program will be forfeited and Google may, in its sole discretion, select an alternative successful applicant, in accordance with the Criteria.

-- Applicants understand that they may be contacted by Google in relation to internships, full-time job opportunities and other university programs communication should they opt-in to receive them.
+- Applicants understand that they may be contacted by Google in relation to internships, full-time job opportunities and other university programs should they opt-in to receive such communications.

-- Successful applicants agree that Google may, from time to time, use their name and/or refer to their university in Google’s promotional materials relating to future Inside Look programs.
+- Successful applicants agree that Google may use their name and/or refer to their university in Google’s promotional materials relating to future Inside Look programs.